wp-plugins/my-simple-space/readme.txt

 == Installation ==

-Simply downloadThis section describes how to install the plugin and get it working.
+Simply download, install and activate.
+Then a widget with information will be added to your dashboard and memory information in the footer of every admin page.

 e.g.